skip to main content

 Course Overview

 This qualification is designed for learners providing care to animals in a Veterinary Care environment under the direction of a Veterinary Surgeon.
-On successful completion of the course, learners could potentially progress to the Vetskill Level 3 Diploma in Veterinary Nursing (Companion Animal) at NWRC.
+On successful completion of the course, learners could potentially progress to the Vetskill Level 3 Diploma in Veterinary Nursing (Companion Animal) at NWRC or gain employment as a Veterinary Care Assistant.

 • Study Mode